nopnop2002/Arduino-STM32-CAN/README.md

  When all three TX mailboxes are pending for a long time, it could be a transmission error.
  CAN Error Status Register (CAN_ESR) should be checked.

-### About reception
-STM32 has two receive(RX) mailboxes.
-Each RX Mailbox allows access to a 3-level depth FIFO, the access being offered only to the oldest received message in the FIFO.
-This sample code uses only the first RX mailbox.
-The RX mailbox is closely related to the receive filter settings.
-By properly setting the receive filter, you can sort the received messages into two RX Mailboxes.
-For example, high priority messages can be stored in the first RX MailBox and low priority messages can be stored in the second RX MailBox.
-Read the reference manual carefully and modify the source code as needed.

 # Reference